 What is Intemerate?

-Expressed as an equation, intemerate accounting provides a tangible pathway for local, indigenous, and customary methodologies to integrate with national accounting systems.
+Expressed as an equation, intemerate accounting provides a tangible pathway for local, indigenous, and customary methodologies to integrate with accounting systems.

-Rather than assigning values to natural capital as other ecological accounting programs, the intemerate equation measures restoration and revitalization to attain a fair, just, and equitable economy.
+Rather than assigning commodity values to natural capital as other ecological accounting programs, the intemerate equation measures restoration and revitalization data to attain a fair, just, and equitable economy.
 Our local interactions with the environment must provide a greater collective value than the private ownership of commodities and natural capital schemes managed by investment regimes.

 Our mission is simple: we seek to bring ecological accounting into the global justice movement.